keymobdev/phonegap-plugins/README.md

 ### Keymob is a simple lib to manage ad
 Keymob can be very easy to use management  various advertising platforms in application, including which platform ad impressions, the proportion of each platform, setting priorities.<br/>
-Support admob, chartboost, inmobi.mmedia, amazon, iad, baidu and other common advertising platform, more  platforms will been supported.<br/>
+Support admob, chartboost, inmobi.mmedia, amazon, iad, baidu ,adcolony,gdt and other common advertising platform, more  platforms will been supported.<br/>
 Support rich forms of advertising, including the popular  banner  a variety of sizes, rect ads, Interstitial ads, video ads, More APP Ad.<br/>
 Ad config can been managed in  www.keymob.com ,  modify and adjust easy, you can config keymob with json format file , and then put it in  the project or on the website.<br/>